nateofspades/Shortest_Driving_Route/README.md

 Mapbox is a company that provides a platform for creating and using maps.

 [Mapbox_Functions.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/Mapbox/Mapbox_Functions.py): The purpose of this script was to build the function **generate_map()** found at the bottom of the script.
+This function makes use of TSP.py and ATSP.py, as well as other helper functions found in Mapbox_Functions.py.
 The generate_map() function generates an interactive map which displays the suggested route a trucker should take, as well as suggestions for when the driver should begin looking for gas stations, given the function following inputs:

 - access_token: A Mapbox Directions API access token.
 - node_list: A list corresponding to all of the nodes (i.e. locations) that will be visited in the route.